 Do Solar Panels Need Maintenance?

 Luckily, solar panels require very little maintenance to continue functioning at a high level.
 The main thing that you need to worry about is keeping your panels clear of dirt, leaves and other debris.
 If you let these things build up, they can block the sun’s rays.
 Snowfall can also block the sun’s rays, so you may need more extensive maintenance services during the winter to keep your panels operational.
-One of the easiest ways to minimize build-up is to install your panels on an angle.
+One of the easiest ways to minimize build-up is to install your panels at an angle.
 This way, rainfall can clear away any debris that has accumulated on them.